Q: Should we pay our associates to market?

 - Give them highly visible perks that’ll make the others jealous, like bigger offices, coveted sports tickets, and taking them along to client meetings and new business competitions.

-- Offer exclusive “high performers” training.
+- Offer exclusive “high performers” marketing training.

 Rainmakers will make rain, because that’s who they are.

-They’re willing to devote the thankless time it requires because they think long term and are disciplined in their efforts.
+They’re willing to devote the thankless hours it requires because they think long term and are disciplined in their efforts.
 They want more out of their careers.
 You can’t pay someone to be successful.

 That is, I’ll lead the horses to water.